 In Vajrayana Buddhism Amitabha is known as the “Buddha of immeasurable light and life”.
 This is a result of the infinite merit he accumulated in his countless lifetimes as a bodhisattva named Dharmakara.
 Similar to Shakyamuni Buddha, Dharmakara came from royalty and he renounced his kingdom to pursue wisdom instead of earthly gains.
 Therefore, he was given the name Amitabha which mean “infinite light”.
 Additionally, Amitabha is associated with longevity, pureness of perception and a deep understanding of the emptiness phenomenon.
 Amitabha is considered to be a celestial Buddha by Mahayana devotees.

 Amitabha is a central figure in “Pure Land Buddhism” where he lives in a blissful land called “Sukhavati”.
 In the Pratyutpanna Samadhi Sutra, Amitabha encourages his followers to repeatedly say his name in meditation if they wish to join him in the pure land of Sukhavati.
 Pure Land Buddhism is an attribute of Mahayana which is primarily practiced in East Asia.
 The land of Sukhavati is described as being a land full of visual and sonorous delights.

-Aparmita Statue for Many Lifetimes
+Amitayus Statue for Many Lifetimes

-This Aparmita Buddha statue was manufactured using the traditional lost wax method by the best artisan in Patan, Nepal.
+This Amitayus Buddha statue was manufactured using the traditional lost wax method by the best artisan in Patan, Nepal.
 For centuries the families of Patan have passed down the cast metal manufacturing techniques of their forefathers.
-As a result, we can offer the best Aparmita Buddha statues in the world to our customers.
+As a result, we can offer the best Amitayus Buddha statues in the world to our customers.
 The quality of craftsmanship enables the attribute of long life in our high quality products.
 Therefore, they will last many lifetimes and can be passed on for generations.